codefresh-io/docs.codefresh.io/_docs/testing/sonarqube-integration.md

 max-width="40%"
 %}

-There are many ways to perform an [analysis with SonarQube](https://docs.sonarqube.org/display/SCAN/Analyzing+Source+Code) but the easiest one would be to use the one that matches the build system of your application.
+There are many ways to perform an [analysis with SonarQube](https://docs.sonarqube.org/latest/setup/overview/) but the easiest one would be to use the one that matches the build system of your application.

-Since Docker images for all popular build systems already exist, Codefresh can easily start a code analysis by adding an additional step in the pipeline that runs the SonarQube scanner in the context of a Docker image.
+This section shows how to use the [SonarQube plugin](https://codefresh.io/steps/step/sonar-scanner-cli) on Codefresh from the plugin directory.
+Once set-up your code will automatically be analysed everytime your pipeline runs.

 ## Prerequisites for SonarQube integration

 Before starting an analysis, you need to make sure that:

- * You have an account on your SonarQube instance that can create new projects (and not just view them, Ask your SonarQube administrator if you are not sure about your privileges)
- * That there is network connectivity between Codefresh and SonarQube (Codefresh needs to communicate with SonarQube in order to send the analysis results, so depending on your installation you might need to contact your network administrator)

- SonarQube is also offered as a [Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/sonarqube) so if you already have a Kubernetes cluster defined in Codefresh you can deploy SonarQube there as well.
-For *demonstration purposes only* it is also very easy to run SonarQube in a Codefresh Swarm demo environment.
+ * You have at least a simple [Codefresh pipeline up and running](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/)
+ * You have a SonarQube account (Developer, Enterprise, or on the [SonarCloud](https://sonarcloud.io/))

 ## Getting a security token from SonarQube

-First you need a security token to allow remote access to SonarQube.
+To use the SonarQube plugin, you will need to provide your login credentials in your Codefresh Pipeline or you generate a security token.
+We recommend the latter.
 You can either create a new one or reuse an existing one.
 Security wise it is best if each project has its own token.

-Login into SonarQube with your account and navigate to *Help -> Tutorials -> Analyze a new project* (click the question mark on the top right of the SonarQube interface.
+Login into SonarQube with your account and navigate to *USER -> MY ACCOUNT*, which is on the top right corner of your profile.
+Next, select the *Security* tap and generate the security token.
+Save the token somewhere where you will be able to access it again easily.

 {% include image.html
 lightbox="true"